Skip to content

 Always listen attentively.
 What is the point of making contact if you’re distracted during the call?
 Give the prospect your full, compassionate, undivided attention while on the phone.

 Always write notes.
 What is the point of making a good call if you don’t remember what you talked about?
-In their GO profile, make notes about the call on their profile so that others who may follow up can know what they need to know.
+In their GO profile, make relevant notes about the call on their profile so that others who may follow up can know necessary details.

 Always Follow Up.
 Whenever you have a good call, two follow-up steps are necessary: